GivyBoy/Quant-Portfolio-Tool/readme.md

     > Rising Sophomore, studying Math, CS, and Physics.
 Doing research on Classifiers, particularly Deep Neural Nets, at an REU, a NSF Funded Research Fellowship.
 Observing Inter/Intra-Class Boundaries in the latent space, with potential applications to evaluate the robustness of a classifier without prior training data or test data.
 Plan to develop a mock betting simulator, akin to those used for Quantiative Trading interviews, to develop strategy.

+3. Delaney Dvorsky
+    > Sophomore, studying Math, CS, and History.
+Doing research on using Genetic Algorithms and Machine Learning to better generate inputs in molecular dynamics simulations for solvents, such as partial charges and Lennard-Jones terms.

 ## How to Contribute